Furniture (band): Stiff Records period – "Brilliant Mind" and The Wrong People (1986–1987)

 In 1986, Furniture signed to a higher-profile independent label, Stiff Records, and released the sardonically wistful single "Brilliant Mind".
 The song peaked at number 21 in the UK Singles Chart.

 It was accompanied by a moody, jazz-inspired video clip recorded at the Wag Club in Soho, London (on the same day and with the same director and setting as Dave Stewart & Barbara Gaskin's version of "The Locomotion").
 Irvin apparently wrote the song while travelling back from a London dole office on the top of a bus.

-"Brilliant Mind" remains Furniture's most popular song, still receiving airplay on British radio stations (particularly on BBC 6 Music).
+"Brilliant Mind" remains Furniture's most popular song, still receiving airplay on British radio stations.
 It has also become a staple of many 1980s compilation albums, and was nominated by Boy George as his favourite record of the period.
 It has been used as TV incidental music (e.g., on World Shut Your Mouth for the character with the cymbals) and was re-recorded for use in the John Hughes film Some Kind of Wonderful.

 The band's follow-up to "Brilliant Mind" was a re-recorded version of the earlier single "Love Your Shoes".
 Although this became a radio hit, it fell foul of a financial crisis at Stiff Records, who couldn't afford to press enough records to match demand.
 Although discouraged by the setback, Furniture went on to record their first album of new material, The Wrong People.
 Advance orders for the album were fulfilled by Stiff Records with a single pressing of 30,000 copies, which sold out quickly.
 Shortly afterwards, Stiff Records succumbed to its financial problems and went into liquidation.

 Exile (1987–1989)

-Following Stiff's bankruptcy, the company's assets and catalogue were quickly sold to another label, ZTT, who pressed no further copies of The Wrong People.
-This ensured that Furniture could not build on their growing momentum.
+Following Stiff's bankruptcy, the company's assets and catalogue were sold to another label, ZTT, who pressed no further copies of The Wrong People.

 The band spent the next three years extricating themselves from the Stiff contract.
 During this time they toured the world with the assistance of the British Council, which allowed them to hone their sometimes reluctant performance skills.
 Whelan recalls that while touring Jordan in 1987 "we played a great big theatre in Amman in front of the Crown Prince.
-We’d been a shambolic indie band, turning our back to the audience.
+We'd been a shambolic indie band, turning our back to the audience.
 Suddenly we found we had to put on a show."

 Other countries in which Furniture performed during this period were Egypt (in which Whelan and Lee were introduced to "a huge pop music tradition that gave nothing to, and took nothing from, England", which in turn would influence their later work in Transglobal Underground), Cyprus, Turkey, Greece, Czechoslovakia, Yugoslavia and Romania (when they arrived "at the end of (the) Ceaușescu (period).
 It was all radically different: a new and nasty experience.")